pmancevski/intro-to-java-programming/README.md

 ## Developer Notes

-* Chapters 14, 15, 16, 20 must be run with JDK 8 - some exercise use JavaFX
+* Chapters 14, 15, 16, 20 use javaFX.
+Need to be added SDK manually to the project path.
+JavaFX SDK 17.0.8

+Chapter in progress:
+* chapter 4, 10, 13, 20